stormpath/stormpath.github.io/source/nodejs/quickstart/index.markdown

     ...   client = new stormpath.Client({apiKey: apiKey});
     ... });

-**NOTE**: If you want to see all the code from this tutorial in one file, check out this Gist on GitHub: https://gist.github.com/rdegges/13ceb8ef0abb7bd7ae60#file-quickstart-js

 {% docs tip %}
-If you want to see all the code from this tutorial in one file, check out this [Gist on GitHub](https://gist.github.com/rdegges/13ceb8ef0abb7bd7ae60#file-quickstart-js):  [https://gist.github.com/rdegges/13ceb8ef0abb7bd7ae60#file-quickstart-js](https://gist.github.com/rdegges/13ceb8ef0abb7bd7ae60#file-quickstart-js)
+If you want to see all the code from this tutorial in one file, check out this [Gist](https://gist.github.com/rdegges/13ceb8ef0abb7bd7ae60#file-quickstart-js).
 {% enddocs %}

 ***